vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 [LlamaCppCompletionModel API](/api/classes/LlamaCppCompletionModel)

-Consider [mapping the prompt to the prompt template](#prompt-templates) that your model was trained on.
+Consider using the [prompt to the prompt template](#prompt-templates) from the model card.

 ```ts
 import { llamacpp, generateText } from "modelfusion";